acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 nav_order: 2
 ---

 **ACF Fall** is the premier easy tournament in college quizbowl.
-Designed as an introduction to college quizbowl for novices and players with limited high school experience, over 200 teams compete on ACF Fall each year, making it the most widely-played set in the calendar.
+Designed as an introduction to college quizbowl for novices and players with limited high school experience, over 200 teams compete on ACF Fall each year, making it the most widely-played set in the college calendar.

 ACF Fall 2019 will be held on **November 2nd, 2019**.